-Only operate the implement with fully installed protective equipment.
+Only ever start up the implement when the protective equipment is fully installed.

 Risk of slipping, stumbling or falling due to unauthorised climbing onto the implement and/or carrying persons on the implement, the loading board or the steps.

 It is forbidden to ride on the implement and/or climb on the implement when it is in operation.